Q+ Works Youth Employment Program - For LGBTQ+ Youth and Young Adults

 • Career Exploration: Get firsthand experience by visiting diverse companies and connecting with professionals.
 Explore in-demand career options.

-• Training Schedule: Offers six weeks of group training sessions followed by four weeks where you can plan your next steps, whether job searching or continuing your education.
+• Training Schedule: The program offers six weeks of group training sessions including where participants can plan their next steps — whether job searching or continuing their education.

 • Identify as part of the 🌈 2SLGBTQIA+ community;